vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ### Is it afternoon

-Boolean state if it is afternoon based on the current time.
+Boolean state for whether it is afternoon based on the current time.
-Is it after 12.00 and before 18.00.
+It is `on` after 12:00 and before 18:00.

 ```yaml
 {% raw %}